-- Planning & Research
+- Planning and Research

-- Making It “Shareable”
+- Making it Shareable

-Your 5 Step Content Marketing Checklist [INFOGRAPHIC]
+Your 5-Step Content Marketing Checklist [Infographic]

-1. Planning & Researching Your Topic
+1. Planning & Research

 Use Google Keyword Planner